BuilderIO/partytown/README.md

 ### Browser Window And DOM Access

 Traditionallly, communicating between the main thread and worker thread _must_ be [asyncrounous](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Asynchronous/Concepts).
-Meaning that for the two threads to communicated, they cannot using blocking calls.
+Meaning that for the two threads to communicated, they cannot use blocking calls.

 Party town is different.
 It allows code executed from the web worker to access DOM _synchronously_.
 The benefit from this is that third-party scripts can continue to work exactly how they're coded.

-For example, the code below works as expected within a worker:
+For example, the code below works as expected within a web worker:

 ```javascript
 const rects = element.getClientRects();